Quick summary

 What must not be missing from the brokerage contract

-• The purpose of the mediation: clear specifications of what the mediator is to mediate specifically (e.g. selling a property, concluding a business contract, finding a job, etc.).
+- Purpose of the intermediation: clear specifications of what the intermediary is specifically supposed to intermediate (e.g. selling a property, concluding a business contract, finding a job, etc.).

-• Data protection: Compliance with data protection regulations where the client’s personal data is processed in the context of the mediation.
+- Data protection: Compliance with data protection regulations if the client’s personal data is processed in the context of the mediation.

 Tip for article

-You can find out what the brokerage agreement should look like in the case of mediation of the sale of real estate in our next article.
+You can find out what the brokerage agreement should look like in case of mediation of the sale of a property in our next article.

 Termination of the agency contract